History of taxation in the United States

 The history of taxation in the United States begins with the colonial protest against British taxation policy in the 1760s, leading to the American Revolution.
 The independent nation collected taxes on imports ("tariffs"), whiskey, and (for a while) on glass windows.
 States and localities collected poll taxes on voters and property taxes on land and commercial buildings.
 In addition, there were the state and federal excise taxes.
 State and federal inheritance taxes began after 1900, while the states (but not the federal government) began collecting sales taxes in the 1930s.
 The United States imposed income taxes briefly during the Civil War and the 1890s.
-In 1913, the 16th Amendment was ratified, however, the United States Constitution Article 1, Section 9 defines a direct tax.
-The Sixteenth Amendment to the United States Constitution did not create a new tax.
+In 1913, the Sixteenth Amendment was ratified, allowing Congress to levy an income tax on individuals and entities.

 Colonial taxation

 Taxes were low at the local, colonial, and imperial levels throughout the colonial era.
-The issue that led to the Revolution was whether parliament had the right to impose taxes on the Americans when they were not represented in parliament.
+The issue that led to the Revolution was whether Parliament had the right to impose taxes on the Americans when they were not represented in Parliament.

 Influential colonial taxation policies

-Stamp Act
+Stamp Act 1765

-The Stamp Act of 1765 was the fourth Stamp Act to be passed by the Parliament of Great Britain and required all legal documents, permits, commercial contracts, newspapers, wills, pamphlets, and playing cards in the American colonies to carry a tax stamp.
+The Stamp Act 1765 was the fourth Stamp Act to be passed by the Parliament of Great Britain and required all legal documents, permits, commercial contracts, newspapers, wills, pamphlets, and playing cards in the American colonies to carry a tax stamp.
 It was enacted on November 1, 1765, at the end of the Seven Years' War between the French and the British, a war that started with the young officer George Washington attacking a French outpost.
 The stamp tax had the scope of defraying the cost of maintaining the military presence protecting the colonies.
 Americans rose in strong protest, arguing in terms of "No Taxation without Representation".
 Boycotts forced Britain to repeal the stamp tax, while convincing many British leaders it was essential to tax the colonists on something to demonstrate the sovereignty of Parliament.

 Townshend Revenue Act

 The Townshend Revenue Act were two tax laws passed by Parliament in 1767; they were proposed by Charles Townshend, Chancellor of the Exchequer.
 They placed a tax on common products imported into the American Colonies, such as lead, paper, paint, glass, and tea.
-In contrast to the Stamp Act of 1765, the laws were not a direct tax that people paid daily, but a tax on imports that was collected from the ship's captain when he unloaded the cargo.
+In contrast to the Stamp Act 1765, the laws were not a direct tax that people paid daily, but a tax on imports that was collected from the ship's captain when he unloaded the cargo.
 The Townshend Acts also created three new admiralty courts to try Americans who ignored the laws.